Safety and Health Empowerment for Women in Trades

 Welcome to SHEWT!

-SHEWT (Safety and Health Empowerment for Women in Trades) is a multi-phase study of the effects of working in the construction industry on the health and safety of women.
-It is being carried out by researchers at the University of Washington in collaboration with community groups serving tradeswomen in Washington State.
+SHEWT (Safety and Health Empowerment for Women in Trades) was a three-year, multi-phase study of the effects of working in the construction industry on the health and safety of women.
+It was carried out by researchers at the University of Washington in collaboration with community groups serving tradeswomen in Washington State.

 Funding and support for this project has been provided by the State of Washington, Department of Labor and Industries, Safety and Health Investment Projects.